raghav1810/HydraNet/README.md

 ### Example
 A torchviz visualization of a resnet with 4 heads (n_heads=4) splitting at point 53 (split_pt=53) in the network would look like [this](https://github.com/raghav1810/HydraNet/blob/master/model_eg_graph.svg)

+### Acknowledgements
+This project was done guidance of Dr Roland Baddeley ([link](http://www.bris.ac.uk/expsych/people/roland-j-baddeley/index.html)) at the School of Psychological Science, University of Bristol.